icecube/icetray-public/icetray/resources/docs/v4_00a_working_with_qframes.rst

 * "I3Vector<I3MMCTrack>"

-These are taken from the QConvter default lists.
+These are taken from the QConverter default lists.
 You'll get these lists if you do not override the default settings for the "QKeys" and "QTypes" parameters.